FlipperPA/wagtailcontentstream/README.md

 * Table
 * Code Block

-A secondary page type, `SectionStandardPage`, provides sections headers for a bit more structure.
+A secondary page type, `SectionContentStreamPage`, provides sections headers for a bit more structure.

 ## Example Usage